DouglasUrner/canvas-theme-examples/tabbed-assignment-example/overview.md

 ---
 layout: tabbed-assignment
-objective: Learn to think about games and design.
+objective: Learn to think about games and design and to create new games.
 ---

 # Overview